 SECTION 4 - The Committee on Ethics, on making a decision that the accused member shall be reprimanded, placed on probation or expelled from membership, shall immediately file with the Board of Trustees a copy of the written complaint, together with a copy of its findings, conclusions and decision, and shall send a copy thereof by registered mail to the accused member.
 The Committee shall also transmit to the Board of Trustees such record of evidence it may have in connection with the complaint.
 Upon receipt of such notice from the Committee, the accused member shall have ten (10) days in which to notify the Committee on Ethics and to appeal to the Board for a hearing, which shall be granted to them.
 At such hearing, the member must be present in person.
 They may be represented by counsel and shall have the right to produce evidence by witnesses or otherwise.
-If the accused member fails to give such notice of a majority vote, to affirm, modify, or set aside the reprimand of the Committee on Ethics, or place on probation for a period not to exceed three years, or expel the accused member.
-In the event of a hearing, after due process and trial, the Board of Trustees shall likewise, by majority vote of its members, affirm, modify or set aside the reprimand of the Committee on probation for a period not to exceed three years, or place on probation for a period not to exceed three years.
+If the accused member fails to give such notice of a request for a hearing, the Board of Trustees may act without a hearing and shall have the authority, by a majority vote, to affirm, modify, or set aside the reprimand of the Committee on Ethics, or place on probation for a period not to exceed three years, or expel the accused member.
+In the event of a hearing, after due process and trial, the Board of Trustees shall likewise, by majority vote of its members, affirm, modify or set aside the reprimand of the Committee on Ethics, or place on probation for a period not to exceed three years, or expel the accused member.

-SECTION 5 - If the member is expelled, the Executive Director shall formally notify the Texas State Board of Medical Examiners, the National Practitioners Data Band and all affiliated organizations, as well as the American Osteopathic Association of this action.
-The fact an individual has been expelled does not bar him from future application for membership in this Association.
+SECTION 5 - If the member is expelled, the Executive Director shall formally notify the Texas State Board of Medical Examiners, the National Practitioners Data Bank and all affiliated organizations, as well as the American Osteopathic Association of this action.
+The fact an individual has been expelled does not bar them from future application for membership in this Association.

-SECTION 6 - The Board of Trustees has the authority to place any member on probation for a period not to exceed three years for disciplinary reasons.
+SECTION 6 - The Board of Trustees has the authority to place any member on probation for a period not to exceed three (3) years for disciplinary reasons.

-ARTICLE V - OFFICERS
+ARTICLE IV - OFFICERS

-SECTION 1 - The elected officers of this Association shall be the President, President-Elect, Vice President, One (1) Immediate Past President, the Speaker of the House of Delegates and Vice Speaker of the House of Delegates, each of whom shall serve one year or until their successors are elected and installed or appointed to fill vacancies as provided by these Bylaws.
+SECTION 1 - The elected officers of this Association shall be the President, President-Elect, Vice President, and One (1) Immediate Past President, each of whom shall serve one year or until their successors are elected and installed or appointed to fill vacancies as provided by these Bylaws.

-SECTION 2 - The President shall preside at all meetings of the Association, except the meetings of the House of Delegates, and shall perform the duties usually pertaining to the office.
+SECTION 2 - The President shall preside at all meetings of the Association, and shall perform the duties usually pertaining to the office.
 They shall be the chairman of the Board of Trustees.
-They shall be an ex-officio member of all departments and committees.
+They shall be an exofficio member of all departments and committees.